LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/mobile app messaging/add-messaging-to-your-mobile-app.md

 You will now reach the entry point library.
 An [entry point](contact-center-management-campaigns-entry-point.html) is the section within your app where the engagement will be displayed.
 You can choose the engagement entry point from the existing items, or click “**Add new**” to define a new entry point.

-**Note:** By default only the relevant entry points for mobile app messaging will be displayed.
+**Note:** By default only the relevant entry points for App Messaging will be displayed.
 To view all entry points on the account, choose ‘All entry points’ from the filter.
-All entry points will then be displayed, however only mobile app messaging entry points can be chosen.
+All entry points will then be displayed, however only App Messaging entry points can be chosen.
 For further information on **creating a new entry point**, please refer [here](contact-center-management-campaigns-entry-point.html).

 When you are finished defining your entry point, click **next**.